kristinamb15/horror-project/README.md

     **Note:** the plot given is a snapshot of the plot from the IMDB page of each movie and is generally not complete.
 Moreover, only Title and Year ended up being useful for our purposes.

-- The scraped movie information was then put into a pandas dataframe with the columns named as in (2).
+- The scraped movie information was then put into a pandas dataframe with the columns named as above.

 - Movies without a year listed and year greater than current year (2020) are removed.